MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-id-get-started.md

 [!include [banner](../includes/banner.md)]

 This article will help you get started with Electronic invoicing for Indonesia.
-The article provides the configuration steps that are country/region-dependent in RCS and Finance.
-You're also guided through the steps that you must follow in Finance to export sales invoices through the service, and to review the processing results and the status of invoices.
+The article provides the configuration steps that are country/region-dependent in the Regulatory Configuration Service (RCS) and Dynamics 365 Finance.
+You'll be guided through the steps you must follow in Finance to export sales invoices through the service, and to review the processing results and the status of invoices.

 ## Prerequisites